 If your workers' compensation claim has been denied by your employer's insurance provider, then it is definitely in your best interests to obtain an experienced workers' comp attorney to help recover the benefits you deserve.
 Need a lawyer for a workers' compensation denial case in Atlanta?
-At Douglas F. Kaleita, P.C. we offer a free initial case evaluation to all prospective clients, so you can sit down and discuss your case without any commitment or financial obligation.
+At Kaleita Law Firm, LLC, P.C. we offer a free initial case evaluation to all prospective clients, so you can sit down and discuss your case without any commitment or financial obligation.

 When you work with our firm, there is no fee unless we win your case and successfully recover benefits and compensation on your behalf.
 If you or a loved one has been injured at work, it is crucial that you learn about all your options.
 If your benefits have been denied, we can help you every step of the way throughout the process.

 "I was referred to his practice by my wife who was quite impressed with Atty Kaleita.
 I was very pleased with my experience at this office and the way he handled my case.
 Very knowledgeable, courteous, ..."Tokunbo W.